-Brent M. Blackwell is an interdisciplinary Holocaust scholar who focusses on the intersections between the humanities and the sciences, particularly in the areas of physics and mathematics.
-He has presented his work at many national and international conferences, and has had his work published in academic journals like Reconstruction.
+Brent M. Blackwell is an interdisciplinary scholar who focuses on the intersections between the humanities and the sciences, particularly in fiction and rhetoric.
+His main areas of research are the Nazi Holocaust, White Supremacy, and Jewish Studies.
+He has presented his work at many national and international conferences, and has had his work published in academic journals like Reconstruction and Honors in Practice.
+As a member of the BSU Honor’s College, he is a two-time recipient of the C. Warren Vander Hill Award for Distinguished Teaching in Honors.
+He is also a founding board member of The Crane Center for Mass Atrocity Prevention, a non-profit dedicated to changing public policy.

 Professional Experience

-Brent has served on many committees and boards while at Ball State, including the Ziegler Advisory Board for Jewish Studies, the Presidential Task Force on Academic Rigor, the Strategic Planning Committee for Fraternity and Sorority Life, and the English department’s Contract Faculty Committee and the Annual Report of Scholarship Committee.
-He is also the academic advisor for both Phi Gamma Delta and the Ball State Chapter of the National Society of Collegiate Scholars.
+Brent has served on many committees and boards while at Ball State, including the Ziegler Advisory Board for Jewish Studies, the Presidential Task Force on Academic Rigor, the Strategic Planning Committee for Fraternity and Sorority Life, and the English department’s Contract Faculty Committee, Writing Committee, and the Annual Report of Scholarship Committee.
+He is also the academic advisor for the Ball State Chapter of the National Society of Collegiate Scholars.

 Education